Beyoncé could blow away other artists for top-grossing tour

 4. The Rolling Stones "A Bigger Bang Tour" (2005-07)

 The iconic rock band's tour grossed $558 million for 147 shows that brought out 3.5 million fans.
-The tour —one of the last before the passing of founding member, Charlie Watts, help the title of highest grossing tour of all time, before being outgrossed by U2's "360° Tour."
+The tour —one of the last before the passing of founding member, Charlie Watts — held the top spot, before being outgrossed by U2's "360° Tour."

 5. Coldplay "A Head Full of Dreams Tour" (2016-17)